Guitar Chords In C Minor History Lesson: The Key of the Lonesome Hero

 Just A Few Great Songs in the Key of C Minor

-The key of C Minor is sometimes bluesy, sometimes sad, sometimes aggressive, and sometimes all three.
+The guitar chords in C Minor are sometimes bluesy, sometimes sad, sometimes aggressive, and sometimes all three.

 It can express the powerful resentment of unrequited love, as in Adele’s “Rolling in the Deep.”